yotann/bcdb/docs/memodb/data-model.md

 interfere with MemoDB's deduplication process.
 Therefore, floats should be avoided when there are good alternatives available.

-Nodes are usually represented in [DAG-CBOR], which is a binary format.
-They can also be represented in [MemoDB JSON], which is a textual format.
+Nodes are usually represented in [CBOR], which is a binary format.
+Nodes can also be represented in [MemoDB JSON], which is a textual format.

 MemoDB does not enforce any particular schema for Nodes; they can use arbitrary combinations of different kinds of data.
 Clients may wish to enforce schemas themselves, perhaps using [CDDL] or [IPLD Schemas].

+### CBOR encoding

+Encoding follows the [CBOR] standard, with the following restrictions:

+- Except for floating-point values, nodes are encoded with [CBOR Core Deterministic Encoding].
+- Floating-point values are always encoded in 64-bit form.
+- Links are encoded using [CIDs in CBOR], and always include the identity Multibase prefix (null byte).
+- The only supported tag is the CID tag (42).
+- The only supported simple values are true, false, and null.

+In general, the MemoDB server and tools will accept CBOR that doesn't follow these restrictions, and will convert Nodes to follow the restrictions before storing them.

 #### Rationale